Yubico/webauthn-sign-kem-extensions/README.md

         - If `genKey.be` is 3, let `be` be `true` if and only if this authenticator is capable of creating backup eligible credentials.
         - If `genKey.be` is 4, let `be` be `true`.

-    1. If `up` does not equal the `UP` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
-    1. If `uv` does not equal the `UV` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
     1. If `be` does not equal the `BE` flag value to be returned in the authenticator data, return CTAP2_ERR_X.

     1. Use `up`, `uv`, `be` and a per-credential authenticator secret